 What was I going to do?
 What was he going to do?

 “Oh my god.”
 Hank whispered, his voice breaking towards the end.

 “What have I done?”
-Reece whispered behind me and I froze.
+Reece's soft voice came from behind me and I froze.

-Slowly, Reece spun me around, while still keeping me caged in his arms till I was facing him.
+Slowly, he spun me around, while still keeping me caged in his arms till I was facing him.

 I tried to push myself away maintaining as much of my personal bubble as I could but he gave me no room.